pvanik1/Oculus-Baxter/README.md

 ### Application files:

-Oculus_ZED_Baxter - Windows-side application (Visual Studio) for outputting ZED video and publishing Oculus poses. oculus - Ubuntu-side application (Catkin package) for processing pose data and issuing Baxter joint commands. dependencies - files required for the Windows application that need to be linked in Visual Studio.
+**Oculus_ZED_Baxter** - Windows-side application (Visual Studio) for outputting ZED video and publishing Oculus poses.
+</br>**oculus** - Ubuntu-side application (Catkin package) for processing pose data and issuing Baxter joint commands.
+</br>**dependencies** - files required for the Windows application that need to be linked in Visual Studio.
 See below for version details.

 #### Additional redundant files:

-Oculus_ROS - standalone Visual Studio application for displaying tracking data. zed-oculus-master - standalone Visual Studio application for outputting ZED video (Stereolabs' ZED viewer)
+*Oculus_ROS* - standalone Visual Studio application for displaying tracking data.
+</br>*zed-oculus-master* - standalone Visual Studio application for outputting ZED video (Stereolabs' ZED viewer)

 ### How to run the system
 Assuming Oculus sensors are set up and Oculus Home is running: